Prathush21/Supplier-Management-System/README.md

 # Supplier Management System
-Web based application for a company’s Human Resource Management System to manage their employee details, leave details and derive use- ful reports.
+Web based application for a company’s Human Resource Management System to manage their employee details, leave details and derive useful reports.
 My role was to develop the leave configuration, design the database and reports.

 # Getting Started